palantirnet/drupal-10-development/README.md

 If you pass the type of test (`Functional, FuntionalJavascript, Kernel, Unit`) and a test class, only tests in that class will be run.

+This command uses `testdox` output, which is easy to read but does not provide debugging output.

+You can run `testb` with the same parameters to get browser output.

 ## Sample workflows

 Let's assume you want to write a patch for the `workbench_tabs` module.
 Follow these steps: